 His bodyguard is a robot with a machine gun arm instead of flesh and blood.

 After hearing about the original Roy's rescue, he anticipated the exact nature of the boy's revenge blowing Luthor's arm off with his own technology because his own arm was cut off so The Light would have an endless supply of his DNA to perfect their cloning technique, and prepared a solution that would not only negate his anger but make him intensely grateful.
 It was a bionic and weaponized arm.

 In The Little Drummer Boy, the ringmaster of a traveling circus, Ben Haramad, is looking for new talent for his circus and comes across the title character, Aaron.
 When his apprentice, Ali, points out that Aaron hates humans and wouldn't join the circus willingly, Ben Haramad shows him a rope.
 He certainly knows how to reel in his talent no matter the circumstances!

 Ali: But it is said that Aaron detests all humans.
 He will not join us willingly.
 Ben Haramad: Oh?
 Why do you think we brought the rope?

-Varrick from The Legend of Korra; he has an airplane onboard his speedboat just in case the boat sinks!"), donated to the president's election campaign and his opponent's ("Gotta hedge your bets!") in case he ever needed a meeting, managed to pull off a very good frame-up of Mako when his War for Fun and Profit scheme begins to unravel, had a very nice, well stocked prison cell built in the event that he gets sent to prison, bought a battleship just in case he needed one, and managed to escape prison using some kind of hang-glider.
+Varrick from The Legend of Korra; he has an airplane on board his cargo ship ("In case the boat sinks!"), donated to the president's election campaign and his opponent's ("Gotta hedge your bets!") in case he ever needed a meeting, managed to pull off a very good frame-up of Mako when his War for Fun and Profit scheme begins to unravel, had a very nice, well stocked prison cell built in the event that he gets sent to prison, bought a battleship just in case he needed one, and managed to escape prison using some kind of hang-glider.
 And he built his spirit nuke in Season 4 with a timer and a remote detonator, just to cover all his bases.